sauce65/My-Kerbal-Space-Program-Addiction-A-Love-Story/README.md

 and challenging simulation of real rocket science and orbital mechanics.
 There are many useful tools out there to help plan interplanetary rendezvous, but none that I have found are tailored just for the kinds of things I am doing, so I am going to gradually step up my python maths to the point where I can simulate the heavenly bodies in-game and plan very complex launch windows and gravity assists!

+Besides feeding my feverish addiction to this punishing space game, this application will give me a fun pathway to learning a huge amount of math, it will be a genuinely useful application that I can program myself end-to-end.